 The total duration of a couple's counseling session will vary greatly.
 Sometimes all it takes is a clarifying conversation.
 In most cases, however, couples need several sessions before the desired outcome is achieved.
 This is because counselling initiates processes to change entrenched behaviour patterns.
 This takes time and is not always easy.
 Therefore, counselling may take longer in some cases.
 This cannot be precisely determined in advance.

 When a relationship still has a chance is an incredibly complicated question that everyone must answer for themselves.
 But if you're giving thought to saving your marriage or relationship, that's already a good sign that there's still something there to save.
-But because a partnership consists of two people, problems cannot be solved by one person alone.
+However, because a partnership always consists of two people, the problem clearly cannot be solved alone.
 When things aren't going well in a relationship, it's rarely enough for just one person to dig in and try to revive the relationship on their own.
 To save things, both sides have to pull together and talk to each other.
 This does not necessarily have to be under the supervision of a couples’ therapist.
-However, it is often easier to let each other finish speaking and to listen to the other person if there is someone present to guide the conversation.
+However, it is often easier to let each other finish speaking and to listen to each other if someone is there to guide the conversation.

 Fortunately, there are many places for marriage and couples’ counseling that you can turn to with different problems.
 There are experienced counsellors there.
 They can help with questions about marriage, partnership and family, about education or about separation and divorce.
 If your partner does not want to attend counselling, you can of course go to a counselling centre on your own.
 The counselling is free of charge and confidential.
 That means no one will know about the conversations you have there if you don't want them to.
 A good first point of contact is the Early Help Network (Netzwerk Frühe Hilfen).
 There you can find out which counselling centres to contact.